William Artis: Death and legacy

-Professor Artis died in North Port, New York on April 3, 1977.
+Artis died in North Port, New York on April 3, 1977.
 It is believed he was battling a brain tumor.

 He was considered a prominent Black sculptor and ceramist whose art was displayed nationally.
-It’s theorized Chadron State College has the most extensive inventory of his work, with at least 25 donated and saved pieces, correspondences, and photos.
+Chadron State College has an extensive inventory of his work, with at least 25 donated and saved pieces, correspondences, and photos.
 There, his works are exampled in courses, displayed on campus, and loaned to exhibitions.

-He is said to have impacted many people’s trajectory due to his artistic guidance.
+He is said to have impacted many people's lives due to his artistic guidance.

 Posthumously, he was awarded an Honorary Doctor of Fine Arts from North Carolina Central University, which was given to his brother.
 Since 2005–2006, a scholarship at Chadron State College was set up in his name for visual arts majors.
-Artis was reported to be featured in at least twenty books and commonly appears in Black art history.
+Artis was reported to be featured in at least twenty books, and commonly appears in Black art history.